pykale/mmai-tutorials/tutorials/brain-disorder-diagnosis/extend-reading/data-config.md

 ## Categorical Variables from Phenotypic Data

-The following categorical phenotypes are included and will be **one-hot encoded** for modeling:
+The following categorical phenotypes are included and will be **one-hot encoded** for modelling:

 - `SITE_ID`
 - `SEX`